slamanna212/vSphere-Cluster-Ansible/README.md

 ## *Utility
  - `ClearNginxCache.yml` - Clears the FastCGI cache for a website.
 Useful to run this after making big changes to a site.
  - `ReloadWeb.yml` - Reloads the configuration for all of the Web and WPAdmin servers.
 Run after making nginx config changes.
- - `WordpressUpdater.yml` - Updates all Plugins, all Themes, and the core Wordpress version for all WordPress sites on the cluster. *Meant to be run on a schedule/cron.*
+ - `WordpressUpdater.yml` - Updates all Plugins, all Themes, and the core Wordpress version for all WordPress sites on the cluster. *Meant to be run on a schedule/cron.
+Daily*